Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

 \subsection{Tests of data stability}

-Taking advantage of the three-cell polarised target, stability tests for the 2006 data were performed by investigating variations from run to run for certain observables via ratios $R_i$, where $i$ is the run number, using the combined information from cells \textit{U} and \textit{D} denoted by $(U+D)$, and that of cell \textit{M}.
+Taking advantage of the three-cell polarised target, stability tests for the 2006 data were performed by investigating variations of events from run to run for certain observables via ratios $R_i$, where $i$ is the run number, using the combined information from cells \textit{U} and \textit{D} denoted by $(U+D)$, and that of cell \textit{M}.
 One expects the ratio $R_i =(U_i+D_i)/M_i$ to be independent of luminosity, close to unity and stable from run to run.
-In order to confirm this expectation, the ratios $R_{i}$ per run were obtained for the following observables that are relevant to the selection of SIDIS events and hadrons: number of SIDIS events, number of tracks per SIDIS event, number of clusters in HCAL1 (HCAL2) with $E > 5\ (7)$ GeV, number of clusters associated with tracks in HCAL1 (HCAL2), average energy of clusters per event in HCAL1 (HCAL2), average energy of the associated clusters per event in HCAL1 (HCAL2) and average angle {$\langle\phi\rangle$} between muon scattering and hadron production planes.
+In order to confirm this expectation, the ratios $R_{i}$ per run were obtained for the following observables that are relevant to the selection of SIDIS events and hadrons: number of SIDIS events, number of tracks per SIDIS event, number of clusters in HCAL1 (HCAL2) with $E > 5\ (7)$ GeV, average energy of clusters in HCAL1 (HCAL2), average energy of the associated clusters per event in HCAL1 (HCAL2) and average angle {$\langle\phi\rangle$}.
 The $R_{i}$ values as a function of the run number were fitted by constants $\overline{R}$ for all runs.
 It was found that most of these $R_{i}$ were stable within the $\pm 3\sigma$ limits around the average values $\overline{R}\approx 1.05$, except for some runs and one of the periods.

-Stability in the measurement of the hadron azimuthal angle $\phi$ is essential to be able to determine asymmetries.
-Distributions of $\phi$-values were obtained for each run of data taking and average values $\langle\phi\rangle_i$ per run were determined.
-The distribution of $\langle\phi\rangle_i$ had a Gaussian shape and for most of runs their values were within the $\pm 3\sigma$-limit around the mean value equal to zero for all runs.
+The stability of the measurement of the hadron azimuthal angle $\phi$ in the range $\pm 180^\circ$ is essential for determination of asymmetries.
+Distributions of $\phi$-values in this range were obtained for each run of data taking and average values $\langle\phi\rangle_i$ per run determined.
+The distribution of $\langle\phi\rangle_i$ had a Gaussian shape around the mean value equal to zero for almost all runs. -3mm